 “Being in Sound Kitchen [made me feel] accepted (and kind of validated) among sound and composing [communities], which was one of my ultimate goals in life,” Jiménez-Smith told me.
 “I loved being part of this sonic bridge.”

 Sound Kitchen represented one of my professional design goals: creating and being part of a space that sparks creativity and intimacy.
 While theater is universal and uses languages that go far beyond words—in our case, sound—there were some differences.
 Listening to the artists explain their work and what they were trying to communicate was deeply insightful.
 At times, we “got it” and at other times, we didn’t, but in every case it was a rich and educational experience.

 Following Sound Kitchen, my sound design friends toured me through theaters in Taiwan, South Korea, and Shanghai.
 I was pleased to see that theatrical language and design standards are both universal: Everything I saw was built to the same high standards I have strived to achieve in my design work in the US and UK.
-We had wonderful conversations about what worked well architecturally and what didn’t.
-For example, we connected on the challenge of the proscenium arch, which is often so deep that it keeps the performers too far from the audience and inhibits connection.
+Theater can transcend language, beyond the audience experience.
+We connected on the challenge of the proscenium arch, which is often so deep that it keeps the performers too far from the audience and inhibits connection.
 It seems that the design challenges of our Greek and Italian forefathers are universal.